 This is the first edition of our new section on our site called FlyRadius Tower.
-FlyRadius Tower is the area of our site where we discuss and analyze some of the current and historic topics surrounding the aviation industry.
+FlyRadius Tower is the area of our site where we discuss and analyze some of the current and historical topics surrounding the aviation industry.
 The first edition of FlyRadius Tower covers the Boeing 717-200, a plane that we have a full section of coverage on.
 You can check out our section on the Boeing 717-200 here.
 This FlyRadius Tower insight covers the historic and current state of the historic Boeing 717-200 program and why there has been increased interest in the aircraft.

 Boeing 717-200 - The Capable DC-9 Mainline Regional Jet

 The Boeing 717-200, sometimes called the Boeing 717, is an airplane that was developed by McDonnell Douglas and Boeing.
 McDonnell Douglas designed the jet to be an updated version of the Douglas DC-9-30.
 Originally called the McDonnell Douglas MD-95, Boeing changed the name of the aircraft to the Boeing 717-200 after the merger of Boeing and McDonnell Douglas.
-The aircraft entered service in October 1999 with AirTran Airways and a little under 7 year latter, Boeing closed down the 717 program in May 2006.
+The aircraft entered service in October 1999 with AirTran Airways and a little under 7 years later, Boeing closed down the 717 program in May 2006.

 During the period when Boeing was selling the Boeing 717, they had one large customer that ordered the jet, AirTran Airways.
 The airline, which had a background in operating DC-9 jets, would be the biggest supporter of the aircraft as they took delivery of approximately 88 Boeing 717-200s.
-Trans World Airlines was also a potential large customer, however, when TWA merged with American Airlines in 2001, American decided to cancel the remaining orders of the jet (approximately 70 jets) and sell the 20 to 30 Boeing 717s they had.
+Trans World Airlines was also a potentially large customer, however, when TWA merged with American Airlines in 2001, American decided to cancel the remaining orders of the jet (approximately 70 jets) and sell the 20 to 30 Boeing 717s they had.
 Boeing would gain orders from Hawaiian Airlines, Qantas, and Midwest Airlines, however, the orders were not enough for Boeing to keep production going past 2006.

 During the 1990s and 2000s, regional jets had been gaining momentum in airline operations.
 Bombardier began delivering the CRJ100 / CRJ200 jets in 1995 and Embraer's ERJ series jets (ERJ-135, 140, & 145) entered service in 1997.
-Bombardier and Embraer, would go on to release larger versions of their regional jets in the 2000s.
-Bombardier's and Embraer's regional jet programs gained thousands of orders and their jets became very popular among airlines around the would.
+Bombardier and Embraer would go on to release larger versions of their regional jets in the 2000s.
+Bombardier's and Embraer's regional jet programs gained thousands of orders and their jets became very popular among airlines around the world.